-1.0 SECURITY CONDITIONS WHICH WILL BE REQUIRED FROM THE SUCCESSFUL CONTRACTOR:
+SECURITY CONDITIONS WHICH WILL BE REQUIRED FROM THE SUCCESSFUL CONTRACTOR:

-- 1.1 Security Clearance: Security Clearances will be conducted on contractor's personnel who will be responsible for discharging the duties required herein.
-Security Clearances to the level of "FACILITY ACCESS LEVEL 4 " on the contractor and the contractor's personnel will be required by the RCMP. - 1.2 Vehicle Storage: Provide a storage compound that has the capacity to store a minimum of fifty (50) vehicles at any one time.
+- 1. Security Clearance: Security Clearances will be conducted on contractor's personnel who will be responsible for discharging the duties required herein.
+Security Clearances to the level of "RCMP Facility Access 4" on the contractor and the contractor's personnel will be required by the RCMP. - 2.
+Vehicle Storage: Provide a storage compound that has the capacity to store a minimum of fifteen (15) vehicles at any one time.
 The number of vehicles requiring storage will fluctuate.

-Storage compound must conform to specifications outlined below in "3.0 Storage Compound Specifications".
+Storage compound must conform to specifications outlined in "Appendix B".